PaulGreetham/PaulGreetham/README.md

 ## Projects

+- Currently working on:
+  - gym app that allows users to log workouts and gain inspiration from exercise ideas
-- Currently working on a React project
+  - create a new personal portfolio website using React
 - Learning Redux

 ## Collaboration